-The Chester Community Coalition offers trauma-informed therapy, free of cost, to bereaved families of homicide victims and survivors of gun violence from the City of Chester.
-Therapy will take place in a group format for 12 weeks.
-Services will be offered with the strictest confidentiality and commitment to compassionate care.
+The Chester Community Coalition offers trauma-informed counseling, free of cost, to bereaved families of homicide victims and survivors of violence.
+Counseling takes place in a group format for 12 weeks, in fall and spring.
+Services are offered with the strictest confidentiality and commitment to compassionate care.

 Phone: (610) 368-0714